rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 ### Preparing The Environment

-This particular example will use `rsync` on the target machine to pull from the source instead of pushing from the source to the target, so you need to set up an [SSH key pair](../security/ssh_public_private_keys.md) for this .
+This particular example will use `rsync` on the target machine to pull from the source instead of pushing from the source to the target.
+You need to set up an [SSH key pair](../security/ssh_public_private_keys.md) for this.
 Once the SSH key pair has been created and password-free access from the target computer to the source computer has been confirmed, you can start.

 ### `rsync` Parameters And Setting Up A Script

 Before we get terribly carried away with setting up a script, we first need to decide what parameters we want to use with `rsync`.
 There are many possibilities, so take a look at the [manual for rsync](https://linux.die.net/man/1/rsync).
 The most common way to use `rsync` is to use the `-a` option, because `-a`, or archive, combines a number of options into one and these are very common options.
 What does -a include?

-* -r, recurse the directories
+* -r, recurses the directories
-* -l, maintain symbolic links as symbolic links
+* -l, maintains symbolic links as symbolic links
-* -p, preserve permissions
+* -p, preserves permissions
-* -t, preserve modification times
+* -t, preserves modification times
-* -g, preserve group-
+* -g, preserves group
-* -o, preserve owner
+* -o, preserves owner
-* -D, preserve device files
+* -D, preserves device files

-The only other options that we need to specify in this example is:
+The only other options that we need to specify in this example are:

 * -e, specify the remote shell to use
 * --delete, which says if the target directory has a file in it that doesn't exist on the source, get rid of it